Packing List > Wardrobe

 flip-flops or sandals

-Women can more effectively use less casual flip-flop-style sandals, to dress up an outfit, and wear with swimwear.
+Women can more effectively use dressier flip-flop-style sandals, to dress up an outfit, and wear with swimwear.
 Get waterproof ones, though.

 belt

 Make sure it fits the loops of all the trousers you're taking.
-As wet leather is very prone to mold and mildew, choose canvas or nylon belts when visiting humid regions.
+As wet leather is very prone to mould and mildew, choose canvas or nylon belts when visiting humid regions for extended periods of time.